 When @hitheo/mcp starts, it looks for a theo.config.json in the working directory (the IDE workspace root).
 If it finds one, every relevant tool call is enriched with the values you defined — your IDE agent doesn’t have to remember to pass them.
-This is how you give a repo its own persona (“you are a backend engineer for this Express API”), pre-activate the skills that matter for the project, and expose custom tools that only make sense in this codebase.

 Most people generate this file with theo init, then tune persona and skills by hand.
 You rarely need to write it from scratch.